ntutic/json_scrapy/docs/contributing.rst

-You can pull an existing pull request to a local branch by running ``git fetch upstream pull/$PR_NUMBER/head:$BRANCH_NAME_TO_CREATE`` (replace 'upstream' with a remote name for scrapy repository, ``$PR_NUMBER`` with an ID of the pull request, and ``$BRANCH_NAME_TO_CREATE`` with a name of the branch you want to create locally).
+You can pull an existing pull request to a local branch by running ``git fetch upstream pull/$PR_NUMBER/head:$BRANCH_NAME_TO_CREATE`` (replace 'upstream' with a remote name for jscrapy repository, ``$PR_NUMBER`` with an ID of the pull request, and ``$BRANCH_NAME_TO_CREATE`` with a name of the branch you want to create locally).
 See also: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/checking-out-pull-requests-locally#modifying-an-inactive-pull-request-locally.